Anti-Netanyahu protests mount after Israel passes judicial bill

 Dogged by foreign investor flight, a swooning shekel and a threatened general strike by the Histadrut public sector union, Finance Minister Bezalel Smotrich told Army Radio: "The attempted casting of this as the end of democracy is simply false."

-He brushed off opposition charges that Netanyahu, freed of Supreme Court intervention, would fire an attorney-general whom some ministers have described as recalcitrant on the reforms.
+He brushed off opposition speculation that Netanyahu, freed of Supreme Court intervention, would fire an attorney-general whom some ministers describe as recalcitrant on the reforms.

 The military, Smotrich added, "is combat-ready and will remain combat-ready" despite the protesting reservists, whom he accused of trying to "put a gun to the head of the government".

-(Reporting by Dan Williams, Ari Rabinovitch and Henriette Chacar; Editing by Andrew Cawthorne)
+(Reporting by Dan Williams, Ari Rabinovitch and Henriette Chacar in Jerusalem; Andrew MacAskill in London; Editing by Andrew Cawthorne)

 ((dan.williams@thomsonreuters.com; +972 (0) 2 6322202; Reuters Messaging: dan.williams.reuters.com@reuters.net))